Museum of Natural Sciences of Barcelona

-The Museum of Natural Sciences of Barcelona (in Catalan, Museu de Ciències Naturals de Barcelona; in Spanish, Museo de Ciencias Naturales de Barcelona) is a natural history museum located in Barcelona, Spain.
+The Museum of Natural Sciences of Barcelona (in Catalan, Museu de Ciències Naturals de Barcelona; in Spanish, Museo de Ciencias Naturales de Barcelona) is a natural history museum in Barcelona, Spain.
+Founded in 1882 as the Martorell Museum, since 2011 it comprises four other locations: its main site at the Forum Building, the Historical Botanical Garden of Barcelona, the Botanical Garden of Barcelona, and the Laboratori de Natura.